 This moderately paced, all-levels class will help students build strength and flexibility through a series of postures linked by breath.
 The session will end with deep relaxation.
 Class is taught by Annie Yoder, Registered Yoga Teacher (E-RYT 500) and musician.

-This all-levels class will teach students to use basic yoga poses and mindfulness practices to reduce stress and create mind-body awareness.
+This all-levels class will start with basic yoga postures and flows, and then transition into intermediate level poses throughout the semester.
 Elements of relaxation and visualization will be included.
 Class is taught by Rachel David, certified yoga and mindfulness teacher and health education coordinator.

 As the public health and outreach arm of the Longbrake Student Wellness Center, the peer health education program plays an important role in student health.
 Peer health educators promote wellness, plan events, collect data, and connect students to health-related resources.
 Topics include: